Chicago Travel Guide

 One place you will have the same experience over and over again is the Art Institute of Chicago where a permanent collection of iconic masterworks by Dalí, Magritte, Van Gogh, Seurat and Grant Wood makes this museum something akin to your favourite coffee table book come to life.
 At AIC, even the architecture is part of the fun, ‘Zero Gravity’ in the Modern Wing, anyone?

-Places to visit in Chicago
+Things to see in Chicago

 While the lake is one of the most popular Chicago points of interest during the summer months, Millenium Park is the city’s four-season go to for locals and tourists alike.
 Built on a site passionately protected by the Illinois Central Railroad for nearly 150 years, Millenium is now home to a collection of sculpture and architecture that makes it a part museum, part park and all heart in the centre of the city.
 While you’re there, don’t miss a walk through Lurie Garden.
 A five-acre homage to Chicago’s ‘Urbs in Horto’ motto, Lurie is a brilliantly designed oasis in the midst of Chicago’s concrete jungle.